 Also bring colleagues together to this end.
 With the right skills, resources and creative tools no problem is insurmountable.
 And if bravery does not come naturally, remember that it is a just state of mind.
 So go for it!
 If needed, also bring in some external help.
 An even more objective approach could also help you unite and align your colleagues.

-6. While it is more lonely at the top, remember you are not alone.
-You also don’t have to do everything yourself.
-Call for help.
+7. While it is lonely at the top, remember you are not alone, and don’t have to do everything yourself.
+Ask for help when needed.

 The Marketing Director’s Handbook is the definitive guide to successful marketing.
 It is unique in covering both the marketing and management aspects of the role.
 It is also a ‘must-read’ for all business owners, directors and a ‘must-keep by your side’ for all marketers.
 So to be a great marketing director, read the FREE introductory chapter, reviews, and then order your copy.

 It’s available at all good bookshops.
-These include Foyles, Waterstones, Blackwells, WHSmith, the Chartered Institute of Marketing bookshop, JS Group, university bookshops, Amazon, The Book Depository, and many more.
+These include Foyles, Waterstones, Blackwells, WHSmith, the Chartered Institute of Marketing bookshop, JS Group, university bookshops, Amazon, The Book Depository, The Marketing Director’s bookshop and many more.